amanparasher/Library/README.md

 Enter one of the above: 2
-you have entered the following information book name = Programming101   author name = JohnDoe   pages = 300   price = 25.500000
+you have entered the following information book name = Programming101   author name = JohnWick   pages = 300   price = 25.500000

 WELCOME TO E-LIBRARY